Although it is rare, some TBI patients can develop high blood pressure after head injury.

 High Blood Pressure After Head Injury: Key Points

-High blood pressure is a rare but serious side effect of head injury.
+High blood pressure is a rare but serious secondary effect of head injury.
 If left untreated, it can lead to cognitive decline and increase your risk of stroke.

 Treating high blood pressure may also help improve mental clarity after head injury.
 Therefore, if no other treatments are helping, get your blood pressure checked.
 It’s possible that it is making your cognitive function worse.